Home ยป Recipes ยป Sourdough

 Finally, add the flour and salt and mix again on low speed.
 Stop to scrap the sides of the bowl to incorporate all the dry ingredients.
 Then, continue to mix on low for 1-2 minutes.

 The dough will look thick and dense.
-Cover the top of the bowl with a plastic bag, a clean towel, or what I like to use – a shower cap, and allow the dough to rest for 1 hour.
+Cover the top of the bowl with a plastic bag, a clean towel, or what I like to use: a shower cap, and allow the dough to rest for 1 hour.
 This allows the gluten to rest and the dough to soak in the extra moisture before kneading.

-After 1 hour, remove the cover and knead the dough in the stand mixer with the dough hook attachment for 10 – 15 minutes.
+After 1 hour, remove the cover and knead the dough with the dough hook attachment for 10 โ€“ 15 minutes.

-You’ll know the dough has been kneaded thoroughly when it is smooth and shiny.
-The dough will completely pull away from the sides of the bowl when it is being kneaded, be tacky to the touch, and it will pass the windowpane test.
+Youโ€™ll know the dough has been kneaded thoroughly when it is smooth and shiny.
+The dough will completely pull away from the side of the bowl when it is being kneaded and it will pass the windowpane test.

 This means that when you stretch a small piece of dough into a thin film, the light will be able to pass through without the dough tearing.
 If this is accomplished, the dough has been properly kneaded.

 Remove the dough and place it in a lightly oiled bowl.
 I like to use butter or olive oil.
-Cover it again.

 Place the dough in a warm place in your kitchen.
 The first proof should last about 3-4 hours.
+The bulk fermentation time greatly depends on the temperature of your kitchen.

 A warm spot may be on top of your refrigerator, in a cabinet, or in the oven with the light on.

-With a bench knife or serrated knife, cut the dough into 14-16 equal triangle pieces.
+With a bench knife or serrated knife, cut the dough into 14-16 equal pieces.
 You can weigh them for consistency, each should be about 63g or so, or eyeball it and call it a day.

 Pull the corners of the dough towards the center, flip, and then roll each piece of dough into a round, smooth ball.
-Repeat until all the rolls are shaped.

-Lightly grease a 9×13 baking dish, round pan, or cast iron skillet.
+Lightly grease a 9ร—13 baking dish, round pan, or cast iron skillet.
 Place the shaped rolls into the large baking dish, cover them with a damp towel, and let the dough rest for its second rise.

-Heat oven to 350 degrees f.
+Heat the oven to 350ยฐF.

 In a small bowl, whisk together an egg and a splash of milk.